New Zealand lesser short-tailed bat: Evolutionary history

 It has been suggested that the Mystacinidae originated on the Australian continent and that the superfamily Noctillionoidea originated on Gondwana.
 When Gondwana split into smaller continents, the superfamily members became geographically isolated.
 This isolation led to millions of years of unique evolutionary history for each family.
-It has been estimated that Mystacinidae first became a distinct family between 68-35 million years ago.
+It has been estimated that Mystacinidae first became a distinct family between 68 and 35 million years ago.
 Twenty million years ago, two genera emerged from the family; Mystacina and Icarops.
 Fossils of Icarops have been found throughout Australia, indicating the now-extinct species was once well dispersed there.
 It is unknown when the species within this genera (I. aenae, I. breviceps, and I. paradox) became extinct.

-Mystacina migrated from Australia to New Zealand, settling as the first mammals on these islands.
+Mystacina migrated from Australia to New Zealand.
 Based on fossil evidence, this genus was definitely in New Zealand during the Miocene.
-Therefore we know that Mystacina became a distinct genus around 20 million years ago and travelled from Australia to New Zealand anywhere from approximately 5.3 - 20 million years ago.
+Therefore, we know that Mystacina became a distinct genus around 20 million years ago and travelled from Australia to New Zealand anywhere from approximately 5.3 - 20 million years ago.
 This assumes that Icarops did not migrate to New Zealand, and that the colonisation event occurred after the genera became distinct.
 It is unclear when M. tuberculata and M. robusta became distinct species.